• Skip to primary navigation

 Cranberry White Chocolate Cookies

 Cranberry White Chocolate Cookies are really big cookies that are both crunchy and chewy.
 The crunchy comes from crispy rice cereal.
-The chewy comes from the brown sugar cookie dough.
-Sweet-tart cranberry, creamy white chocolate, and the delightful scents of orange zest and vanilla make these cookies hard to resist.
+The chewy comes from the brown sugar dough and sweet-tart dried cranberries.
+Add this delicious cookie to your baking list this holiday season!

 Baking tips